YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Information: This message shows the success or failure status return rrrr of the operation of invoking the script pppp pointed to by the environment variable $gtm_procstuckexec

-Action: If the result is success analyze the output of the script.
-If the result is failure, check the script and any output it produced up to the point of failure and rework the script or adjust the environment appropriately.
+Action: If the result is a success, analyze the output of the script.
+If the result is a failure, check the script and any output it produced up to the point of failure and rework the script or adjust the environment appropriately.

 ------------------
 SUB2LONG